rhrokib/code_aqua/README.md

 # code_aqua (codename)

 ## A simple webapp project for Software Engineering Lab.

+### Language/Framework used

+- Django
+- MariaDB
+- Bootstrap
+- Javascript
+- JQuery
-* Will be updated soon.
+- Will be updated soon.
   🔥🔥🔥✌